maxiwee69/nodock/README.md

 i will shortly look into supporting rootless, i cant tell you stuff about ios compatibilty but as i said it works on ios 16.3.1 if you have problems or anything tell me on twitter(@maxiweee69), if you dont want to use twitter/cant use it my reddit names are Maxiwee and KeyCurrency4412.
 If you have some feature request or anything tell me! i will shortly look into adding some preferences to change the docks color.
+So ive added a Rootless version so more people can use it, i can confirm it works on ios 15.4.1 with fugu15 max.